-Single-family detached homes represented 218 of the Town's housing units in 2000.
-Such homes made up 91.98 percent of the housing as shown in Table 2-2.
-Single-family attached homes and duplexes represent the next most common types of housing units in the Town of Columbus.
-Eight single-family attached homes and six duplexes were located in the Town in 2000, representing 3.38 percent and 2.53 percent respectively.
-There were three other multi-family housing units in the Town in 2000.
+Single-family detached homes represented 308 of the Town's housing units in 2000.
+Such homes made up 95.95 percent of the housing units as shown in Table 2-2.
+Duplexes represent the next most common types of housing units in the Town of Fountain Prairie.
+There were six duplexes in the Town in 2000, or 1.87 percent of all housing units in the Town.
+There were five mobile homes in the Town in 2000, or 1.56 percent of the housing supply.
+There were also two multi-family housing structures in the Town in 2000.